 - Quartz: Quartz counters are a melange of materials, with very little actual quartz.
 They are made of 10% binding resins.
-The other 90% is composed of hard materials such as marble, quartz, glass, mirrors, etc. Because of the low quartz content, I believe that alternate terms you hear often, like cultured stone or engineered stone, truly reflect this material's nature.
+The other 90% is composed of hard materials such as marble, quartz, glass, mirrors, etc. Because of the low quartz content, I believe that alternate terms you often hear, like cultured stone or engineered stone, truly reflect this material's nature.

-Best: Generally, quartz for stone-look counters, though laminate excels in duplicating stone's distinctive veining.
+Best: quartz for stone-look counters, though laminate excels in duplicating stone's distinctive veining.

 - Depth: If the intent is duplicating the look of natural stone's depth, quartz wins--hands down.
 It should be noted that high-end laminates that try to replicate the look of stone are becoming more realistic all the time.
 No matter how expensive the laminate, it may never be able to duplicate quartz's visual depth because it is not physically deep.

-- Veining: The distinctive veining and crystalline structure found in marble and travertine is better represented in laminate than in quartz.
-Premium laminates can "roll" the veins over the edge of the countertop, as if showing a cross-section of natural stone.
+- Veining: The distinctive veining and crystalline structure found in marble and travertine are better represented in laminate than in quartz.
+Premium laminates can "roll" the veins over the edge of the countertop as if showing a cross-section of natural stone.

 - Solid Colors: Must all counters look like stone?
 No. While quartz can admirably pull off a few solid colors--namely, white and black--laminate produces a startling range of solid, contemporary colors that quartz cannot match.

-Best: Laminate, both for installed price and materials-only price.
+Best: Laminate, both for the installed price and materials-only price.